zach-wahrer/mpv/README.md

 3. From the `setup` folder, run `python3 db_setup.py`.
 This will create and populate the required key tables in the MPV database.

-4. To run the application on osx set the `FLASK_APP` environment variable to `application` by running ` export FLASK_APP=application`
+4. To run the application on osx or Linux, set the `FLASK_APP` environment variable to `application` by running `export FLASK_APP=application`

-4. Now, run `application.py` with Flask by using running the shell command `flask run` and you should be up and running!
+5. Now, run `application.py` with Flask by using running the shell command `flask run`, and you should be up and running!

 ### Database setup with docker
 1. Navigate to the root directory of the MPV project on your machine
 2. run `docker-compose up`
 3. To connect to the local mysql database instance with `mysql -u root -p mpv -h 127.0.0.1 -P 3306`
 4. Password for development is `password`